Plan Your Visit

 Museum Store

-In addition to small, decorative kettles, the museum also sells candy dishes, copper roses, shovels, spoons, skimmer, ladles, coal hods, vases, and ornaments.
+In addition to small, decorative kettles, the museum also sells candy dishes, copper roses, shovels, spoons, skimmers, ladles, coal hods, vases, wastebaskets and ornaments.